Good General EMC Design Guidelines

 - Use a logic family with a controlled slew-rate.

-- Put a resistor or a ferrite in series with a device's output.
+- Put a resistor in series with a device's output (for capacitive loads) - don't use ferrites.

-- Put a capacitor in parallel with a device's output.
+- Put a capacitor in parallel with a device's output (for matched loads) - not recommended.

 The first choice, controlled slew-rate logic, is often the most effective option, especially when driving a matched termination.
 However, the majority of the logic circuits on most well-designed boards will have a capacitive termination.
 Using a series resistor to control the risetime of these circuits gives the designer more control and usually costs less.
-Ferrites can also be effective, but cost more and provide less control than resistors.
 Capacitors can actually increase the amount of high-frequency current drawn by the source device and in most cases are not an appropriate choice for transition time control.

 Note that it is never a good idea to try to slow down or filter a single-ended signal by impeding the flow of current in the return path.
 For example, one should never intentionally route a low-speed trace over a gap in a return plane or put a ferrite on a ground in an attempt to filter out the high-frequency noise.